erodrigues-dev/-BETA-Dark-WhatsappWeb-CSS/README.md

 Just paste this code on some CSS injection browser extension, and enjoy black whatsapp web theme.
 I use CustomCSS Injector.

+P.S.: Some parts can be white, it's late and i have to sleep i guess...

 ```CSS